dude56987/2web/help/man_2web.md

 :   Reset the state of all 2web components without deleting downloaded metadata.

+`-R, --rescan, rescan`

+:   Force new salts for all md5sums and rescan all media from all modules into the server.
+This will remove any .nomedia locks preventing kodi clients from scanning old media on the network.

 `-w, --webgen, webgen`

 :   Generate webpage parts of all 2web components.